locationtech/geomesa/docs/user/installation_and_configuration.rst

     Using GEOMESA_HOME = /path/to/geomesa-accumulo-dist_2.11-$VERSION
     Usage: geomesa [command] [command options]
       Commands:
-        add-attributeindex     Run a Hadoop map reduce job to add an index for attributes add-index              Add or update indices for an existing GeoMesa feature type config-table           Perform table configuration operations
+        add-attribute-index    Run a Hadoop map reduce job to add an index for attributes add-index              Add or update indices for an existing GeoMesa feature type config-table           Perform table configuration operations
         create-schema          Create a GeoMesa feature type